bwbecker/localpr.ca/content/faq/general.md

 +++

-1. Has LPR been used elsewhere?
+1. Has Local PR been used elsewhere?

 	No.  But let's put that in context.
 There is no proportional representation system that can just be pulled off the shelf and made to work for Canada.
 Every system would require some changes to accomodate Canada's huge size, variations in population density, and constitutional requirements.

-	LPR is most obviously based on Single Transferable Vote (STV) which is currently used in many elections in Northern Ireland, most elections in the Republic of Ireland, all elections in Malta, Local Authorities in New Zealand, and Australia's Senate.
+	Local PR is most obviously based on Single Transferable Vote (STV) which is currently used in many elections in Northern Ireland, most elections in the Republic of Ireland, all elections in Malta, Local Authorities in New Zealand, and Australia's Senate.
 In addition, STV was used for many years to elect provincial MLAs in